Installing

 VirtualBox

 VirtualBox is a hypervisor that lets you run virtual machines on your local workstation.
-Obtain the correct installer for your platform here.
+Download the appropriate installer for your operating system from the VirtualBox Downloads page.
 Verify that the command is accessible and in the $PATH with the following:

 $ VBoxManage --version